Nice3point/RevitTemplates/source/Nice3point.Revit.Templates/Nice3point.Revit.AddIn.Solution/Readme.md

 You can also specify a fixed version by setting the `Version` property in the `build/appsettings.json` file.
 This will override the version determined by GitVersion.Tool.

----#if (isGitHubCi)
-> [!TIP]
----#endif
-> Specifying a fixed version is recommended only for local builds and testing.
-For production releases, it is better to use Git tags.

 Tags can follow the format `version` or `version-stage.n.date` for pre-releases, where:

 - **version** specifies the version of the release: